 A Disciplinary 2 violation is issued for a student's failure to follow basic school protocol, including but not limited to dress code violations, grooming violations, excessive tardies or absences (as enumerated in the Student Handbook), missed detentions, failure to have an ID.
 A Disciplinary 2 violation, as determined by faculty and staff in conjunction with the Dean of Students, is not as severe as a Disciplinary 1 violation.
-Disciplinary 2 violations result in 6:45 am detentions.
+Disciplinary 2 violations result in a detention.